 \section{Introduction}

-Let $\C$ be a mathematical crystal framework, by which we mean a connected structure in the Euclidean space $\bR^d$ consisting of a set $\C_e$ of framework edges (bars or bonds) with a corresponding set $\C_v$ of framework vertices (joints or atoms) such that $\C_e$ is periodic with respect to a discrete translation group $\T$ of isometries of $\bR^d$ with full rank.
-We mainly consider the case $d=3$ together with the physical locally finite assumption in which $\C_e$ is generated by the translations of a finite set of edges and vertices.
-Such a geometric bar-joint framework $\C$ serves as a model for the essential geometry of the disposition of atoms and bonds in a material crystal $\M$.
-In this case the vertices have atomic identifiers, such as H, He, Li, B, ... , and the chosen edges may correspond to the strong bonds.
-The identification of strongly bonded molecular units, such as SiO$_4$ and TiO$_6$, imply a polyhedral net structure for $\C$ and in particular aluminosilicate crystals and zeolites provide a fascinating diversity of tetrahedral nets in which every vertex is shared by two tetrahedra.
+Let $\C$ be a mathematical crystal framework, by which we mean a connected structure in the Euclidean space $\bR^d$ consisting of a set $\C_e$ of framework edges, representing bars or bonds, with a corresponding set $\C_v$ of framework points (vertices), representing joints or atoms, such that $\C_e$ is periodic with respect to a discrete translation group $\T$ of isometries of $\bR^d$, with $\T$ of full rank.
+We consider mainly the case $d=2, 3$ together with the locally finite assumption that $\C_e$ is generated by the translations of a finite set of edges.
+Such a geometric bar-joint framework $\C$ can serve as a model for the essential geometry of the disposition of atoms and bonds in a material crystal $\M$.
+In this case the vertices have atomic identifiers, such as H, He, Li, B, ... , and the chosen edges may correspond just to the strong bonds.
+The identification of strongly bonded molecular units, such as SiO$_4$ and TiO$_6$, imply a polyhedral net structure for $\C$ and in particular aluminosilicate crystals and zeolites provide in this way a fascinating diversity of tetrahedral nets in which every vertex is shared by two tetrahedra.